jcs-instructor/mobtimer/backlog.md

                         to "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes")
       - [ ] Refactor: move any UI code out of Controller and call either from Timer.tsx or from onMessage.
 Includes updateSummary and getActionButtonLabel.
       - [ ] Clean up UI:
-            - Spacing of buttons
+            - [x] Make time remaining text bigger
+            - [x] Spacing of buttons, e.g., show vertically stacked buttons horizontally instead (e.g., Start & Cancel on one line; Rotate & Randomize on one line)
-            - More compact (to fit more on screen)?
+            - [ ] More compact (to fit more on screen at 100% zoom)
-            - Change Cancel to X and put it next to Start button
+            - [ ] Maybe: Change Cancel to X and put it next to Start button
-            - Landing page:
+            - [ ] Landing page:
                   - Make look more different from morozbarry's
                   - Make more customer-centric; e.g., maybe a screenshot highlighting key features, such as the info in the browser tab
                   - Create simpler SVG graphic on landing page so it looks like one equal team (not separate roles); and/or...
                     Consider adding a royalty-free image with people, e.g., from pexels (Search: https://www.pexels.com/search/people%20collaborating%20around%20a%20computer/)
                         - E.G., Image of happy people around one computer: https://www.pexels.com/photo/excited-multiracial-colleagues-enjoying-triumph-together-in-front-of-laptop-in-office-3931634/
+- [ ] More backlog itesm: Move these to the correct priority/location in the backlog:
+      - [ ] Add README.md to mobtimer-api
+      - [ ] Add Joel to permission to publish mobtimer-api to npmjs.com
+      - [ ] CI/CD
+      - [ ] cleanup console.log stms
 - [ ] ON HOLD: Create VSCode extension (needed so we can use it ourselves) - see our vscode extension repo here: https://github.com/jcs-instructor/mobtimer-vscode/blob/main/backlog-vscode.md
 - [ ] Extract mobtimer-controller (refactor to share with both React mobtimer-frontend and mobtimer-vscode extension)